jamii/jamii.github.com/source/_posts/2016-10-28-vive-experiments.markdown

 I'd like to go back and explore that more at some point.

+I built a couple more toys exploring simple interfaces to [SuperCollider](https://en.wikipedia.org/wiki/SuperCollider) but I lost the recordings.
+I mapped positions in space to synth inputs, drew shapes with the controllers and had a wave looping around a space that would send inputs to SC as it passed.
+This created a simple language for drawing compositions in 3D.

 ### Tools

 All the above experiments were developed in Unity.
 I also tried Unreal Engine and Stingray.
 I really disliked all three.